Tony Mokbel: Personal life

-Tony Mokbel married Carmel DeLorenzo in 1989.
+Mokbel married Carmel DeLorenzo in 1989.
 They had worked alongside each other before their marriage at Mokbel's milk bar, and continued to work together for several years at his pizza restaurant.
 Mokbel and DeLorenzo had two children together, named Sajih and Susan Mokbel.
-Tony Mokbel had numerous affairs during his marriage to Carmel, and in late 2000 left his wife and began a long-term relationship with Danielle McGuire (although Carmel and Mokbel's divorce was only finalised in 2006).
-Mokbel and McGuire have one child together, born in 2006 and named Renate after Tony Mokbel's sister-in-law.
+Mokbel had numerous affairs during his marriage to Carmel, and in late 2000 left his wife and began a long-term relationship with Danielle McGuire (although Carmel and Mokbel's divorce was only finalised in 2006).
+Mokbel and McGuire had one child together, born in 2006 and named Renate after Mokbel's sister-in-law.
 McGuire separated from Mokbel in 2007 while he was incarcerated.